Chessboard paradox: History

 Hooper's paradox can be seen as a precursor to chess paradox.
 In it you have the same figure of four pieces assembled into a rectangle, however the dissected shape from which the four pieces originate is not a square yet nor are the involved line segments based on Fibonacci numbers.
 Hooper published the paradox now named after him under the name The geometric money in his book Rational Recreations.
-It was however not his invention since his book was essentially a translation of the Nouvelles récréations physiques et mathétiques by Edmé Gilles Guyot (1706–1786), which had been published in France in 1769.'
+It was however not his invention since his book was essentially a translation of the Nouvelles récréations physiques et mathématiques by Edmé Gilles Guyot (1706–1786), which had been published in France in 1769.'

 The first known publication of the actual chess paradox is due to the German mathematician Oskar Schlömilch.
 He published in 1868 it under title Ein geometrisches Paradoxon ("a geometrical Paradox") in the German science journal Zeitschrift für Mathematik und Physik.
 In the same journal Victor Schlegel published in 1879 the article Verallgemeinerung eines geometrischen Paradoxons ("a generalisation of a geometrical paradox"), in which he generalised the construction and pointed out the connection to the Fibonacci numbers.
 The chessboard paradox was also a favorite of the British mathematician and author Lewis Carroll, who worked on generalization as well but without publishing it.
 This was later discovered in his notes after his death.
 The American puzzle inventor Sam Loyd claimed to have presented the chessboard paradox at the world chess congress in 1858 and it was later contained in Sam Loyd's Cyclopedia of 5,000 Puzzles, Tricks and Conundrums (1914), which was posthumously published by his son of the same name.
 The son stated that the assembly of the four pieces into a figure of 63 area units (see graphic at the top) was his idea.
 It was however already published in 1901 in the article Some postcard puzzles by Walter Dexter.'